 traditional custodian in relation to any place or object means a person named by the Minister in consultation with the Committee in relation thereto under section 9.

-[Section 4 amended by No. 24 of 1995 s.
+[Section 4 amended: No. 24 of 1995 s.
 5; No. 55 of 2004 s.
 4.]

 Part II — Application and traditional use